Rebuttal To Jochen Katz's Article "Sexy Fruits?"

 Bassam Zawadi

-There is no explicit evidence that the Qur'an intends to say that there is male and female fruit or male and female plants.
-The Qur'an says that they were created in "pairs" (zawjayn) and the word "pair" does not necessarily refer to gender.
+There is no explicit evidence that the Qur'an intends to say that there are male and female fruit or male and female plants.
+The Qur'an says that they were created in "pairs" (zawjayn), and the word "pair" does not necessarily refer to gender.

 Ibn Manzur states the various meanings in different contexts that the word zawjayn (i.e. pair) could have: